TravisWheelerLab/sculu-rs/README.md

 done
 ```

-Randomly sample 50 from each set to select 100 for the input to the MSA:
+Randomly sample 50 from each set for the input to the MSA:

 ```
 mkdir data/alu/random_50